-As the rash fades you may notice some peeling skin.
-This is often seen around the fingers, toes, and groin area.
+As the rash fades you may see some peeling skin.
+This is often around the fingers, toes, and groin area.

-Your child’s healthcare provider asks about your child’s symptoms and health history.
-Your child is examined.
+Your child’s healthcare provider will ask about your child’s symptoms and health history.
+He or she will examine your child.
 If the provider thinks your child has scarlet fever, he or she will swab the back of your child’s throat to check for strep bacteria.

 Scarlet fever generally lasts about 7 to 10 days.
 The fever and sore throat go away within 48 to 72 hours of starting treatment.
 The rash may take 7 days to go away.
 Some peeling or flaking of the skin is normal.

 Antibiotics are prescribed by the healthcare provider.
-These can be given by shot (injection) or by mouth.
+These can be given by shot (injection).
+Or they may be given by mouth.
 Make sure your child takes all of the medicine, even if he or she feels better.

 Your child is no longer contagious 24 hours after starting treatment.
-He or she can go back to school or daycare following full recovery.
+He or she can go back to school or daycare after full recovery.

-Use children’s strength medicine for sore throat symptoms.
+Use children’s medicine to treat sore throat pain.
 Discuss all over-the-counter (OTC) products with your child’s provider before using them.
-Note: Don’t give OTC cough and cold medicines to a child younger than 6 years old unless the provider tells you to do so.
+Don’t give OTC cough and cold medicines to a child younger than 6 years old unless the provider tells you to do so.
 Never give aspirin to a child under age 18.
-(It could cause a rare but serious condition called Reye syndrome).
-Never give ibuprofen to an infant age 6 months or younger.
+It could cause a rare but serious condition called Reye syndrome.
+Never give ibuprofen to a baby age 6 months or younger.

-Symptoms that don’t improve within 48 hours of starting treatment
+Symptoms that don’t get better within 48 hours of starting treatment

 There are usually no further problems once your child receives treatment.
 If untreated, scarlet fever can cause other serious health problems.
 Be sure to contact your child’s healthcare provider right away if your child ever has a sore throat with a rash.